 It is an important food source for various sheep and deer, which can graze the tips of the plants when snow covers low-growing vegetation.
 It lasts that long.
 In the past, heather was used to dye wool yellow and to tan leather, or to make brooms.

-Ling Heather is a symbol of Scotland and considered lucky
+Ling Heather is a symbol of Scotland and is considered to bring good luck.

-and is one of the national flowers of Norway.
+It is also one of the national flowers of Norway.

 How is heather honey?